-Barry’s claim to have discovered a deadly outbreak in Haskell County in January and/or February 1918 is flatly contradicted by official records readily available on the internet.
-The 1918 report of mortality from disease in Haskell County (courtesy of the Kansas Historical Society) indicates eleven deaths that year.
+Barry’s claim to have discovered a deadly outbreak in Haskell County in January and/or February 1918 is not supported by official records.
+The 1918 report of mortality from disease in Haskell County indicates eleven deaths that year.
 There was one death in January and one in February.
 In the State Board of Health’s reporting scheme, Influenza was coded 10.
 There were no deaths from influenza there in 1918.
 Pneumonia, code 92, registered one death.

-Only three of Kansas’s 105 counties had fewer deaths from disease than Haskell in 1918.
+Three of Kansas’s one hundred five counties had fewer deaths from disease than Haskell in 1918.

-2) The credibility of a delay of several months between an outbreak and the alert
+2) The problematic delay of months between the outbreak and the alert

 The Haskell County construction does not pass the bar of common sense.
-If people really died in numbers there from that strain of influenza — in excess, that is, to the normal mortality from influenza and pneumonia — one cannot imagine any conscientious health officer delaying such a report for one to two months when time is of the essence, I assume, in bringing epidemics under control.
+If people really died in numbers there from a new disease, would any health officer delay reporting it for two or three months?
+Time is of the essence, isn’t it, in bringing an outbreak under control?

-Barry’s account of the April 5 report hurries past the delay in order to frame the grand theme:
+Barry’s account of the April 5 alert hurries past the delay in order to frame a grand theme about the alert: